JosephPVera/Guide-for-DFT-calculations/Quantum-ESPRESSO/readme.md

 ```bash
 mkdir {10..80..5}
 ```
 Then, create the **.in** file for the system under study.
-Next, copy the **.in** file into each of the created folders, modifying the **ecutwfc** parameter to match the energy cutoff value indicated by the corresponding folder name.
+Next, copy the **.in** file into each of the created folders, modifying the **ecutwfc** tag to match the energy cutoff value indicated by the corresponding folder name.
 For example, a **diamond.in** file can be used for a diamond calculation, as shown below:
 ```bash
 &CONTROL
   calculation = 'scf',